microsoft/pyright/README.md

 ### no way to run the pyright CLI without nodejs

-python developers should not be expected to have to install nodejs in order to typecheck their python code. it should just be a regular pypi package, just mypy, ruff, and pretty much every other python command line tool
+python developers should not be expected to have to install nodejs in order to typecheck their python code. it should just be a regular pypi package, just like mypy, ruff, and pretty much every other python command line tool

 ### issues with unreachable code